yjjang/mongkie/docs/case_study.rst

 Statistical test for significant linkers
 ========================================

 It is necessary to assess the probability that linker genes, which are not altered but extracted guilt by association, would connect to the observed number of altered genes by chance alone.
-The simplest and most widely used statistical test for such purpose is hyper-geometric distribution test, where ```successes in sample```: number of edges connecting the linker to altered genes in the extracted network (local degree), ```successes in background```: global degree of the linker in the background network, ```population size```: total number of genes in the background network, ```sample size```: number of altered genes in the extracted network.
+The simplest and most widely used statistical test for such purpose is the hyper-geometric distribution test, where ``successes in sample``: number of edges connecting the linker to altered genes in the extracted network (local degree), ``successes in background``: global degree of the linker in the background network, ``population size``: total number of genes in the background network, ``sample size``: number of altered genes in the extracted network.

 Network clustering
 ==================

 To give weights to the extracted network, we calculated Pearson Correlation Coefficients of expression levels in the expressions matrix (See above section) among all pair-wise interactions between genes in the extracted network, and then assigned the PCCs to weights of edges in the network.
-Next, we used a highly efficient network clustering algorithm, MCL (:ref:` <va2000>`), to cluster the weighted network into a set of gene modules.
+Next, we used a highly efficient network clustering algorithm, MCL (:ref:`Van Dongen, 2000 <va2000>`), to cluster the weighted network into a set of gene modules.
 Each module consists of gene set that are both topologically close in the PPI network, and highly correlated by expression abundance change in tumor conditions.

 Results
 =======